-THIS OFFICE has resumed active operations

-in all parts of Her Majesty's Dominions in India, at ordinary rates of premium on approved lives.
-Life Assurance has the following among other advantages:

-1. It enables persons, by paying a small sum of money periodically, to secure an independence for their families.
+THIS OFFICE has resumed active operations I in all parts of Her Majesty's Dominions in India, at ordinary rates of premium on approved lives.
+Life Assur-ance has the following among other advantages:- 1.
+It enables persons, by paying a small sum of money periodically, to secure an independence for their families.
 2. It is specially convenient to Officers in the Army, and to Professional Men of every description, whose incomes depend on their lives.

+depend on their lives.
 3. It facilitates transactions for raising money on loan.
 4. It is available to secure the ultimate payment of bad or doubtful debts.
+The fulfilment of the conditions of Marriage Settlements sum invested